-The National Environment Protection Agency (NEPA) is the competent authority under EU Directive 2001/18/EC regarding deliberate release into environment of genetically modified organisms (GMO).
+NEPA is the competent authority under EU Directive 2001/18/EC regarding deliberate release into environment of genetically modified organisms (GMO).

-NEPA ensures public information and participation in the decision-making process, according with the provision of the Emergency Government Ordinance No. 43/2007 on deliberate release into environment of the genetically modified organism, approved by Law No. 247/2009, transposing Directive 2001/18/EC.
+NEPA ensures public information and participation in the decision-making process, according with the provision of the EGO No.43/2007, approved and amended by Law No. 247/2009, as amended, transposing Directive 2001/18/EC.

 The national legislation includes provisions regarding public consultation and public information in the decision-making process on the deliberate release into the environment of GMOs.
 All the notifications are published on the internet pages of the JRC (Joint Research Centre - European Commission) and NEPA websites.
 Public information at the national level is performed in cooperation with the local environmental protection agencies operating under the NEPA.
-All the risk assessment submitted by the notifiers and the summary of all the decisions taken by the competent authorities are published on the NEPA website: www.anpm.ro.
+All the risk assessment submitted by the notifiers and the summary of all the decisions taken by the competent authorities are published on the NEPA website: www.anpm.ro..
 If necessary, public debates are organised during the authorization procedure for deliberate release of GMOs and placing on the market.

 NEPA doesn't divulge to the third parties any information which has been accepted to be confidential and protects the intellectual property rights, related to the received data.

 In no case the following information may be kept confidential:

-- The general characteristics of the genetically modified organism, the name and address of the notifier, location of the site; - Measures of containment. - Any harmful effects on human health and on the environment; - The emergency plans.

-(a) With respect to paragraph 1 of article 6 bis and:

-(i) Paragraph 1 of annex I bis, arrangements in the Party's regulatory framework to ensure effective information and public participation for decisions subject to the provisions of article 6 bis;
+- The general characteristics of the genetically modified organism, the name and address of the notifier, location of the site; - Measures of containment. - Any harmful effects on human health and on the environment; - The emergency plans. - (a) With respect to paragraph 1 of article 6 bis and: - (i) Paragraph 1 of annex I bis, arrangements in the Party's regulatory framework to ensure effective information and public participation for decisions subject to the provisions of article 6 bis;